idanwisman/Analysis-of-Descriptive-Statistics/README.md

 # Analysis Of Descriptive Statistics
-Used Google Sheets to compare financial sectors using visualizations.
+Used Google Sheets to compare financial sectors with visualizations.

 This project contains one file that summarizes findings with a link to the sheets.